 A Guide to Designing a Modern European Kitchen

-In this guide, we'll explore what defines a European-style kitchen, how it compares to American kitchen design, and how you can bring this stylish, practical aesthetic into your own home.
+In this guide, you will learn what defines a modern European kitchen, how it differs from typical American kitchen design, and which European kitchen ideas you can apply to your own space, including small European kitchen layouts.

 What Defines a European-Style Kitchen?

 A European-style kitchen is built around clean lines, integrated appliances, and storage that keeps everyday items out of sight.
-It prioritizes function, calm surfaces, and efficient layouts over heavy decoration, creating a space that feels ordered and easy to use.
+It prioritizes calm surfaces and efficient layouts over heavy decoration, creating a space that feels ordered and easy to use.

-European kitchens focus on compact efficiency, integrated appliances, and closed storage, while American kitchens often emphasize larger layouts, decorative cabinetry, and visible features.
+European kitchens focus on compact efficiency, integrated appliances, and closed storage.
+American kitchens often emphasize larger layouts, decorative cabinetry, and visible features.
 Both approaches can be highly functional, but they prioritize space, rhythm, and display differently.

 European kitchens rarely include ornate elements.
-You’ll often see flat, handleless fronts and tall kitchen modules that maximize vertical storage.
-Traditional American kitchen design leans into shaker-style fronts, cornices, and larger open-plan layouts where cabinets and islands act as visual focal points.
-Built-in appliances are standard in European kitchens and blend into the overall composition, while American spaces frequently treat appliances as standalone or statement pieces.
+You will often see flat, handleless fronts and tall units that maximize vertical storage.
+Built-in appliances are standard and blend into the overall composition.
+In many American kitchens, appliances are more often treated as freestanding or statement pieces, and cabinetry may lean into shaker-style fronts, mouldings, or decorative details.

 Feature European Kitchens American Kitchens